asapdiscovery/asap-fitness.github.io/README.md

 npm run docs:dev
 ```

-The dev server should now be running at http://localhost:5173.
+The dev server should now be running at `http://localhost:5173`.
 Visit this URL in your browser to see a preview of the site.

+## Deploying

+The website is hosted on GitHub pages via a specific `gh-pages` branch and builds are automated using GitHub Actions via the deployment script `/.github/workflows/deploy.yml`.
+The website will build on `pull requests` and `pushes` to the `main` branch.